jngrb/openproject-openshift/README.md

 Do the initial login and settings by browsing to `$OPENPROJECT_HOST`.

+* Login with account 'admin' and password 'admin' and change the initial password.
+* Try to login with the newly chosen password it should work.
+* To persistence of the data, try a reployment of the DB and the OpenProject container and check that you can still login.

 Stop the initial container and remove the root-privilege again.

 ```[bash]